ConsenSysMesh/rimble-web3-components/README.md

 ### Contributing

-We are open source and welcome your contributions!
+We are open source and welcome your [contributions](https://github.com/ConsenSys/rimble-web3-components/CONTRIBUTIONS.md) !

 ### License